OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Demos/01-CardPlayground/README.md

     ![Send Confirmation](../../Images/SendConfirmation.png)

 1. Open Outlook.
-Select the message titled "MessageCard Playground Test Card."
+Select the message titled "Card Playground Test Card."
 The message will contain the card, footer text with links about the playground and card documentation, and will show the JSON payload of the card.

     ![Adaptive Card in Outlook](../../Images/AdaptiveCardInOutlook.png)